A concrete model for a typed linear algebraic lambda calculus

-that allows us to operate in a monoidal structure representing the quantum world and then to return to the Cartesian product.
+\author{ Alejandro D\'iaz-Caro\ that allows us to operate in a monoidal structure representing the quantum world and then to return to the Cartesian product.

-This is different from linear logic, where the classical world lives in some sense inside the quantum world i.e.~$({!}\B)\otimes ({!}\B)$ is a product inside a monoidal category.
+This is different from linear logic, where the classical world lives inside the quantum world i.e.~$({!}\B)\otimes ({!}\B)$ is a product inside a monoidal category.

-Another source of inspiration for our model has been the work of \citet*{SelingerQPL05} and \citet*{AbramskyCoeckeLICS04} where they captured the notion of scalars and inner product in a more abstract categorical setting, i.e.~a category in which there is an abstract notion of a dagger functor.
+Another source of inspiration for our model has been the work of \citet*{SelingerQPL05} and \citet*{AbramskyCoeckeLICS04} where they formalized the concept of scalars and inner product in a more abstract categorical setting, i.e.~a category in which there is an abstract notion of a dagger functor.
 It is envisaged that this approach will provide the basis for an abstract model in future work.

 The paper is structured as follows.
 In Section~\ref{sec:calculus} we recall the definition of \LambdaS and give some examples, stating its main properties.
-Section~\ref{sec:DenSem} is divided in three subsections: first we define the categorical constructions needed to interpret the calculus, then we give the interpretation, and finally we prove such an interpretation to be fully abstract.
+Section~\ref{sec:DenSem} is divided into three subsections: first we define the categorical constructions needed to interpret the calculus, then we give the interpretation, and finally we prove such an interpretation to be {adequate}.
 We conclude in Section~\ref{sec:conclusion}.
-An appendix with more detailed proofs follows the article.
+An appendix with the full proofs follows the article.